 The trial comes days after the software developer lost its case against Google over Oracle's Java programming language.

 When HP, the world's largest PC maker, filed the lawsuit in June last year, it said Oracle's decision would hurt its clients.

 It said there was mutual agreement between the firms that the support for Itanium, a component of high-end HP servers, would continue.

 In 2011, Oracle decided to stop developing versions of its database software supporting HP servers that use Itanium.

 It asserted that the chip's manufacturer, Intel, was going to phase out the product - something Intel has denied.

 Intel's chief executive, Paul Otellini, is expected to testify at the trial, although the company is not a party in the lawsuit.

-Besides damages, HP is now seeking a court order that would require Oracle to continue developing software for its servers.'Like a divorce'
+Besides damages, HP is now seeking a court order that would require Oracle to continue developing software for its servers.

 The relationship between HP and Oracle has deteriorated in the past year.

 After HP's former chief executive Mark Hurd became Oracle's co-president in 2010, HP threatened court action.